-Obesity: abdomen of an overweight boy.
-Prader-Willi syndrome is associated with extreme hunger and overeating and development of severe obesity.
+Prader-Willi syndrome is associated with extreme hunger, overeating and development of severe obesity.

 Prader-Willi syndrome is a complex genetic disorder involving many different systems in the body, including the hypothalamus and pituitary gland, which are parts of the brain controlling hormones and other important functions such as appetite.

-The syndrome has characteristic features including severe floppiness as a baby, early onset of exceptional hunger in childhood with overeating and development of severe obesity, short stature, low sex hormones, learning disabilities, behavioural and psychiatric problems with serious consequences and difficult management issues for patients, families and carers.
+The syndrome has characteristic features including severe floppiness as a baby, early onset of exceptional hunger in childhood with overeating and development of severe obesity, short stature, low levels of sex hormones, learning disabilities, behavioural and psychiatric problems with serious consequences and difficult management issues for patients, families and carers.

 What causes Prader-Willi syndrome?

 Prader-Willi syndrome is a genetic disorder that occurs when genes (or part of genetic material) in a part of chromosome 15, inherited from the person’s father, are missing.
 This can happen in several different ways.